jaxxstorm/leebriggs.co.uk/_posts/2020-10-29-draw-your-own-conclusions.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">So as I blogged before, the emails contained DKIM information, which the original reporters could and should have verified.
 So I eventually got a copy of the email and run DKIM verification on it.
 It passed: <a href="https://t.co/HVjOlMq7QV">https://t.co/HVjOlMq7QV</a></p>&mdash; Robᵉʳᵗ Graham😷, provocateur (@ErrataRob) <a href="https://twitter.com/ErrataRob/status/1322007153415200768?ref_src=twsrc%5Etfw">October 30, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-To provide some context, the Daily Caller (a news organization founded by [Tucker Carlson](https://en.wikipedia.org/wiki/Tucker_Carlson) among others, have printed a story on their website in which they cite evidence from Rob Graham, a well respected Information Security researcher (who is has written powerful and widely used tools).
+To provide some context, the Daily Caller (a news organization founded by [Tucker Carlson](https://en.wikipedia.org/wiki/Tucker_Carlson)) among others, have printed a story on their website in which they cite evidence from Rob Graham, a well respected Information Security researcher (who is has written powerful and widely used tools).
 Rob has gone out of his way to retrieve a copy of an email from the Hunter Biden "laptop from hell" and verified the [DKIM signature](https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail) of one of the most damning emails.

 To quote the Daily Caller, this information _authenticates_ these emails.
 Here is the exact quote ([at the time of writing](https://web.archive.org/web/20201030052504/https://dailycaller.com/2020/10/29/cybersecurity-expert-authenticates-hunter-biden-burisma-email/)) from the Daily Caller article:

 _Graham, who has been cited as a cybersecurity expert in The Washington Post, the Associated Press, Wired, Engadget and other news and technology outlets, told the DCNF that he used a cryptographic signature found in the email’s metadata to validate that Vadym Pozharsky, an advisor to Burisma’s board of directors, emailed Hunter Biden on April 17, 2015._

-Before I examime this particular claim, I'd like to assert that I am not, an internet security researcher that has been cited in the Washington Post like Rob.
-I do, however, have a fairly good understanding of how email DKIM, the internet and computers in general work.
+Before I examine this particular claim, I'd like to assert that I am not an internet security researcher that has been cited in the Washington Post like Rob.
+I do, however, have a fairly good understanding of how email, DKIM, the internet and computers in general work.

 I can say with a very high degree of certainty that the quote from the article is spurious at best, and utter horseshit at worst.
 It is impossible to verify that Vadym Pozharsky sent that email from a DKIM signature alone.